2 teens charged in shooting that killed 16-year-old outside Gwinnett supermarket - NewsBreak

 2 teens charged in shooting that killed 16-year-old outside Gwinnett supermarket

-Florida deputies have arrested two teenagers in connection with a deadly shooting in Gwinnett County.
+GWINNETT COUNTY, Ga. — Florida deputies arrested two teenagers in connection with a deadly shooting in Gwinnett County.

-Police responded Wednesday around 7:30 p.m. to the La Mexicana Supermarket off Beaver Ruin Road.
+Police responded to the shooting Wednesday around 7:30 p.m. to the La Mexicana Supermarket off Beaver Ruin Road.

 Officers found 16-year-old Ryan Rodriguez Romero dead from a gunshot wound inside his car less than a mile from the scene.
 Police said 17-year-old Elizabeth Bravo was also injured in the shooting.